If you sit at a desk all day and lead a sedentary lifestyle, you may have a posterior pelvic tilt.

 ** Ensure that your knee doesn’t pass the level of your toe while in the lunge position, because this position increases stress on the knee

-Leg raises help to strengthen your hip flexors which get extremely weak from Posterior tilt of the pelvis.
+Leg raises help to strengthen your hip flexors which can get weak from Posterior tilt of the pelvis.

 How to perform it: